frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 - `["404", "RegExp:/some-post/", "RegExp:/another-post"]`

 {% hint style="info" %}
-Have a look at the guide [**Redirections with Frontity**](https://docs.frontity.org/guides/redirections-with-frontity) to learn more about this
+Have a look at the guide [**Redirections with Frontity**](https://docs.frontity.org/guides/redirections-with-frontity) to learn more about this.
 {% endhint %}

 ### Custom Post Types